Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm: Experiments

 \subsection{Bridge-RAG}

-Bridge-RAG integrates the improved Cuckoo Filter with block linked list structure and entity temperature-based sorting (described in Section~\ref{subsec:cuckoo_filter}) and hierarchical abstract tree structures for multi-level context retrieval (described in Section~\ref{subsec:abstract_tree}).
+Bridge-RAG combines our hierarchical abstract bridge tree for multi-level context retrieval (Section~\ref{subsec:abstract_tree}) with the Cuckoo Filter component from CFT-RAG~\citep{li2026cftrag} for $O(1)$ entity-to-abstract lookup (Section~\ref{subsec:cuckoo_filter}).
 The implementation details are provided in the Methodology section.